On1zuma/Todooli/README.md

 - django-dotenv
 - six

-To install these packages, simply use the following command:
+To install these packages, simply run the following command in the correct directory:

     pip install -r requirements.txt